-McNerney & Associates, P.A. is conveniently located in Howard County, Maryland, where we have set the standard for manual and exercise-based physical therapy for more than 25 years.
+McNerney & Associates, P.A. is conveniently located in Howard County, Maryland, where we have set the standard for manual and exercise-based physical therapy since 1988.
 We take pride in providing a high level of professional care and personalized attention – from your first telephone contact to your final office visit.
 In our practice, only licensed physical therapists provide your care.
-We have nine private treatment rooms equipped with electric high-low treatment tables along with state of the art exercise equipment in 3600 square feet of office space.
+We have ten private treatment rooms equipped with electric high-low treatment tables along with state of the art exercise equipment in 3600 square feet of office space.
 You are treated one-on-one by the same experienced physical therapist at each visit.
 This individualized approach assures your comfort and affords consistency toward achievement of your functional goals.

 Our office hours begin at 7:30 a.m. daily.
-Patients are scheduled at 40-minute intervals through 6:10 p.m. on Mondays and Wednesdays, 4:10 p.m. on Fridays and 2:50 p.m. on Tuesdays and Thursdays.
+Patients are scheduled at 45-minute intervals through 6:45 p.m. on Mondays and Wednesdays and through 5:00 p.m. on Tuesdays and Thursday, and Fridays.
 Initial visits are for 60 minutes.
 When scheduling your first appointment, it is suggested that you schedule a few follow up appointments to insure that you are able to get times that best suit your needs.
 A printout of your schedule will be given to you at the time of your first visit.

 When you schedule, you will be followed by the same licensed physical therapist throughout the course of your care with us unless the therapist is out of the office or unless other arrangements are made.